Intelligencia GraphQL API Reference

 api_benchmarks

-Intelligencia’s benchmarks consist of the historical approval rate and the number of ongoing and historical (approved, failed) programs (or program-trial pairs) for key clinical development categories.
+Intelligencia's benchmarks consist of the historic approval rate and the number of ongoing and historic (approved, failed) programs (or program-trial pairs) for key clinical development categories.
 Benchmarks are provided per indication and phase where applicable and are based on data spanning across the last 20 years of clinical development.

 Some benchmarks refer to programs, while others refer to trials attached to relevant programs (else called program-trial pairs).
 For example: